 02 march 2020

-The Coronavirus & Italy: Staying safe and aware while making the most of your Roman adventure
+The Coronavirus & tourism in Italy: Staying safe and aware while making the most of your Roman and Italian adventure

 Traveling to Rome is a magical experience at all times of the year.
 But with the recent circulation of news concerning the coronavirus, many of us find ourselves questioning our next trip to the Eternal City.
 While the coronavirus has affected some parts of Italy, it is important to consider the facts related to the illness and how it has impacted Rome and the security of travel to this area.